spoons-and-mirrors/subtask2/README.md

 Review this PR for bugs.
 ```

+- For `subtask: true` commands, it replaces OpenCode's "summarize" message.
+- For regular commands, it's injected as a follow-up message after the LLM turn ends, identical to what the "chain" param does

+**Note:** For non-subtask commands, requires OpenCode with `command.execute.before` hook (pending PR).

 ### 2. `parallel` — Run multiple subtasks concurrently ⚠️ **PENDING PR** (ignored for now)